Airlines, suppliers warn of hit from RTX engine snag

+The latest problem relates to a rare powder metal defect that could lead to the cracking of some engine components and comes on top of a spate of durability issues that the engines are facing.

+It adds to the troubles of the airline industry, which has been grappling with shortages of staff and new planes, while piling pressure on suppliers who were just beginning to see an easing of supply chain woes.

-RTX, formerly known as Raytheon, has said it will have to pull 600 to 700 of its Pratt & Whitney Geared Turbofan (GTF) engines from Airbus A320neo jets for quality inspections between 2023 and 2026 to check for a rare manufacturing flaw.
+RTX, formerly known as Raytheon, said on Monday it will have to pull 600 to 700 of its Pratt & Whitney Geared Turbofan (GTF) engines from Airbus A320neo jets for quality inspections between 2023 and 2026.

 The latest snag, first revealed in July, could ground an average of 350 jets a year through 2026, with as many as 650 jets sitting idle in the first half of 2024.